A Note on Regularities of The Standard Quantized Matrix Algebra $M_q(n)$: 1. Introduction and preliminaries

+Based on [10], in this note we aim to show further that $M_q(n)$ is Auslander regular, Cohen-Macaulay, Artin-Schelter regular, and a maximal order in its division quotient algebra (Theorem 3.1).
+To this end, we need some preliminaries as mentioned below.\v5

-Throughout this note, $K$ denotes a field of characteristic 0, $K^*=K-\{0\}$, and all $K$-algebras considered are associative with multiplicative identity 1.
-If $S$ is a nonempty subset of an algebra $A$, then we write $\langle S\rangle$ for the two-sided ideal of $A$ generated by $S$.
+Throughout this note, $K$ denotes a field of characteristic 0, $K^*=K-\{0\}$, and all rings will be $K$-algebras with multiplicative identity 1.
+If $S$ is a nonempty subset of an algebra $A$, then we write $\langle S\rangle$ for the two-sided ideal of $A$ generated by $S$.\v5